 If this is the borrower’s only option for obtaining quick cash it may be necessary, but due to the high interest rates that cash advance companies usually charge, it’s an option that should only be resorted to out of absolute need.

-Like payday advances, cash advances can lead to long term financial trouble.
+Cash advances can lead to long term financial trouble.

 Cash Advances – Pros

 - Cash advances are very easy to receive, as most credit card companies offer cash advances to their clients.